 Opportunity for members without access to bead making equipment to improve their skills.
 Note: Members are to abide by various additional safety conditions outlined in course notes provided by tutor when undertaking torching activities and posted instructions including signing an attendance record.

 Prerequisite: Guild Membership and Completion of the Glass Bead Making – Beginners course or similar, and confidence in working independently and safely at the torch without supervision.
-Please speak to tutor, Vicki Beldan, if unsure of your ability to undertake this activity.
+Please contact your beginner course tutor before booking your first session.

-Cost: $20.00 for 2 hours minimum, plus $10.00 per hour thereafter, for use of torch, fuel and tools.
+Cost: $20.00 for first 2 hours, plus $10.00 per hour thereafter, for use of torch, fuel and tools.
+Hour sessions cannot be booked on their own.
+The initial 2-hour booking is to be made first.
 Glass rods are not included, nor are mandrels or bead release.
 Glass rods are available for purchase.
 Bring your own dipped mandrels & container of vermiculite.
-Pay on day to volunteers in attendance.